You are here

 Fall 2014 Cross-registration application dates

-- Applications for Full-term, A-term and B-term electives will be accepted from 10:00am on Thursday August 21st until 4:00pm on Thursday, August 28th
+- Applications for B-term electives will be accepted from 10:00am on Wednesday October 22nd until 4:00pm on Tuesday October 28th

 The site will not be active outside these periods of time.
 Only seats with appropriate open capacity will be made available for cross-registration application.
 If a course is not made available to cross-registrants through the application process, there is no other form of appeal to gain access to the course.